 Is caramel syrup the same as simple syrup?

-Both have the same ingredients (water and sugar), but what makes caramel syrup different is that the sugar is cooked and caramelizes during the cooking process.
-The cooking process gives the unique flavor we all love.
+Both have the same ingredients (water and sugar), but caramel syrup is different because the sugar is cooked and caramelizes during cooking.
+This process gives the syrup the unique flavor we all love.

 Safety Tips for working with caramel or caramel syrup

-This recipe has one step in it that you have to be very alert, and that is when we combine the caramelized sugar, and the water.
+This recipe has one step it: you must be very alert, and that is when we combine the caramelized sugar and the water.

 I suggest that you perform this task over your sink.
-Do not place your face directly over the pot when you add the water.
+Do not place your face directly over the pot when adding water.

-Also, when stirring your caramel syrup use a heat-resistant spatula or a wooden spoon.
-Metal utensils conduct heat and may become warm while you are stirring your caramel syrup.
+Also, use a heat-resistant spatula or a wooden spoon when stirring your caramel syrup.
+Metal utensils conduct heat and may become warm.

 Tips for Making and Storing this Caramel Coffee Syrup Recipe

-- Keep your sugar from recrystallizing.
-Add a few drops of lemon juice to after the sugar mixture comes to a boil to prevent it from clumping.
+- To prevent your sugar from recrystallizing, add a few drops of lemon juice after the sugar mixture comes to a boil to prevent it from clumping.

 - Store in the fridge.
-Unlike store-bought caramel syrups, this version doesn’t have any preservatives to keep it shelf-stable.
+Unlike store-bought caramel syrups, this version has no preservatives to keep it shelf-stable.
 That means you need to store it in the refrigerator.
 It should last for at least a week or two.
 If you want, you can add a teaspoon of vodka to help preserve it a little longer.

 Other ways to use caramel syrup, in addition to caramel coffee

-This syrup is very thin, so it is great to add to beverages, here are a few more ideas for what you can do with your homemade caramel syrup.
+This syrup is skinny, so it is excellent to add to beverages.
+Here are a few more ideas for what you can do with your homemade caramel syrup.

-- When making a cake, brush a little of this mixture over the cake before you frost it, it will give your cake extra flavor and keep it very moist.
+- When making a cake, brush a little of this mixture over it before you frost it.
+It will give your cake extra flavor and keep it very moist.

 Love coffee recipes?
 Check out these copycat favorites